CCC Heep Woh College: History

-In 1998, a management committee was created to supervise school operation and set targets and priorities of school development.
-This committee is composed of School Supervisor, Principal, Vice-Principals, representatives of teachers, parents, alumni and the C.C.C.
+In 1998, a management committee was established to oversee school operations and set targets and priorities for school development.
+This committee is composed of the School Supervisor, Principal, Vice-Principals, representatives of teachers, parents, alumni and the C.C.C.

 School badge

 The school badge consists of two main parts - the shield and the ribbon.
 The former comprises the open bible with the Greek words "Jesus is the Christ", the "Nestorian Cross", the seal with the school name written in Chinese clerical script and the interconnected three "Cs".
 The latter incorporates the name of the school in English.